 Let’s start off with…

-The small village known by the name of Ubuyama Mura is known, among other things, for the clear, delicious water of Ikeyama River Source, Oogitanada which is one of the most beautiful rice terraces in Japan, the charming round purple Higotai flowers that bloom through August.
+The small village known by the name of Ubuyama Mura is famous, among other things, for the clear and delicious water of Ikeyama Suigen (suigen=spring source), Oogitanada which is one of the most beautiful rice terraces in Japan, and the charming round purple Higotai flowers that bloom through August.

 We asked two locals to give us some other less known recommendations.
 Firstly, let’s introduce our informers!

 This is Nagahama-san from the Ubuyama town hall and Fujihara-san who moved to Ubuyama as a part of the Community Reactivation Cooperator Squad (a publicly-funded form of employment often found in rural areas in Japan).

 So let’s have a look at what this tag-team wants you to experience in Ubuyama Mura!

 Firstly, Ubuyama Suigyo En (Suigyo En = Water and fish park)!

 Ubuyama Mura itself is located in the deep parts of the mountain, and to get to Ubuyama Suigyo En you need to go even further!

 Here they have created a pond with connecting fish pens by drawing natural mineral water from the famous spring source, Yamabuki Suigen.
 And, of course, they raise river fish in the pond as well!

 You can find information about Ubuyama Suigyo En in tourist brochures about Ubuyama but the number of visitors is still few.